mischnic/python-ci/README.md

 # python-ci

-A lightweight CI-server written in python, originally developed for a Raspberry Pi homeserver because other existing solutions were to resource-intensive (Jenkins) or cumbersome to use.
+A lightweight CI-server written in python, originally developed for a Raspberry Pi because other existing solutions were to resource-intensive (Jenkins) or cumbersome to use.

-Currently it only support LaTeX files, but you can easily add another language in [python-ci.py](python-ci.py) (see `if lang == "latex":`) to do whatever you want!
+- Can be set up as a GitHub webhook
+- Can display the build status of a commit in the GitHub web interface!

 ## Setup

-Put your source folder next to the script (see below) and make `start.sh` executable (rename it to start.sh if you wish).
+Clone your source folder next to the script (see below) and make `start.sh` executable (rename it to start.sh if you wish).
+Enviroment variables for the python script serve as configuration:

+- `OUTPUT_SUFFIX`: the `_build` below; optional (default: `_build`)
+- `SECRET`: the secret from the GitHub webhook configuration; optional
+- Needed to set commit statuses, otherwise optional:
+	- `Token`: a GitHub personal access token
+	- `DOMAIN`: the URL under which the server is accessible (including `http[s]://`)

 You need the following file hierarchy:

 	python-ci
 	 |- python-ci.py
 	 |- README.md
+	 |- ...
 	 |- Maths
 	 |  - .ci.yml
 	 |  - Document.tex